PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="api-timeout"></a>API Timeouts

-Control the timeouts for PerimeterX requests.
-The API is called when the risk cookie does not exist, or is expired or invalid.
+> Note: Controls the timeouts for PerimeterX requests.
+The API is called when a Risk Cookie does not exist, or is expired or invalid.

-API Timeout in seconds (float) to wait for the PerimeterX server API response.
+API Timeout in Seconds (float) to wait for the PerimeterX server API response.

-**default:** 1
+**Default:** 1

 ```php
 $perimeterxConfig = [